PhillSimonds/ios_upgrades/README.md

 # Supported Platforms

-Currently, ISRG2s are the only supported platform.
+Currently, Cisco ISRs are the only supported platform.
 Work is being done to support the 2960 platform next, and will be followed by work to upgrade other platforms.